ULL-ESIT-PL/hello-jison/README.md

 0
 ```

-## Translator from Infix minus expressions to JavaScript
+## Example of a Simple Translator from Infix minus expressions to JavaScript

 ```
 ➜  hello-jison git:(master) ✗ npm run test